IMPACT Design Lab

 PhD in literature, journalist, and cultural manager.
-She is currently Cultural Deputy Governor at Banco de la República (the Central Bank of Colombia), and her work involves leading a network of cultural centers, libraries, and museums in 29 cities across the country.
+She is currently Cultural Deputy Governor at Banco de la República (the Central Bank of Colombia), and her work involves leading a network of cultural centers, libraries and museums in 29 cities across the country.
 From her current position, she focuses on managing cultural networks, the impact of culture on citizenship formation, cultural publications, and management of physical and digital audiences.
-She was director of the Luis Angel Arango Library, and professor of Latin American literature at Brandeis University for ten years, where she directed the Center for Latin American Studies.
-She holds a bachelor's degree in journalism from Universidad Pontificia Bolivariana, a Master's degree from the University of Maryland, and a doctorate from SUNY at Stony Brook.
-As an academic, her research has focused on travel literature, pirate tales, feminism, and women travelers.
+She was director of the Luis Angel Arango Library, and professor of Latin American literature at Brandeis University for 10 years, where she directed the Center for Latin American Studies.
+She holds a bachelor's degree in journalism from Universidad Pontificia Bolivariana, a master's degree from the University of Maryland and a doctorate from SUNY at Stony Brook.
+As an academic, her research has focused on travel literature, pirate tales, feminism and women travelers.

-Since 2016, she is member of the Ideas Council at the International Center for the Arts of the Americas, Museum of Fine Arts, Houston, and member of the Board of Directors of the Ethics Center for Peace and Conflict Resolution at Brandeis University.
+Since 2016, she is member of the Ideas Council at the International Center for the Arts of the Americas, Museum of Fine Arts, Houston, and member of the board of directors for the Ethics Center for Peace and Conflict Resolution at Brandeis University.

 Lee Perlman, PhD, IMPACT Executive Committee Member

 Lee is a research fellow at the Tami Steinmetz Center for Peace Research, Tel Aviv University, where he published his new peace-building performance study, "But Abu Ibrahim, We're Family!"
 (2017).
 The study is a series of case studies, describing collaborations of Jewish and Palestinian professional theater artists in Israel, creating theater about their realities.